-The Art of Cooking While Everything Burns
+If You Can’t Stand the Heat

 This kind of job didn’t really have a name way back in 2019.
 But during the pandemic, we (the media, the public) began referring to these behind-the-scenes operators as “essential workers.”
 Before anybody cared, however, you’d just call them “grunts.”

 I assumed previous occupational experience in the hospitality industry would give me a chance to get in on the action.
 While failing to be a respectably employed journalist, I often moonlight as a kitchen grunt.
 I’ve worked in slop joints, shopping-center fusion, hippie shacks, and fine dining.
 It’s a fallback career I’m forever falling back on, and just one of the reasons the food-service industry, I think, provides the truest glimpses of where we are and where we’re headed as a culture.
-Follow what’s happening in the food world, and you don’t just have a finger on the pulse of society, you have an ear to its stomach.
+Follow what’s happening in the food world, and you don’t just have a finger on the pulse of society; you have an ear to its stomach.

 I made inquiries about becoming a laborer at a national-disaster site, working full-time for a company that caters, quite literally, to mass emergencies—one of the 16 companies that run 29 federally contracted mobile food-service units (MFSUs) specializing in fire-camp cuisine.
 I called all the western-based MFSUs, offering my services.
 In return, they offered zero promises.
 The thing about most restaurants, though, is that there’s high employee turnover.
 I figured I could show up unannounced with a modicum of experience and eventually a kitchen would give me a shot.
 Sure enough, a couple of MFSUs warmed to my proposal.